 Spironolactone or birth control can be used by women to affect hormones to control acne.

 Photodynamic therapy is a laser procedure used to control moderate to severe acne.

-Isotretinoin is a prescription drug taken by mouth for severe, cystic, or inflammatory acne.
+Isotretinoin is a prescription medicine taken by mouth for severe, cystic, or inflammatory acne.
 It is used when other methods can’t prevent extensive scarring.
 Isotretinoin reduces the size of the sebaceous glands that make the skin oil.
 It also increases skin cell shedding, and affects the hair follicles.
 These effects reduce the development of acne.
 Isotretinoin can clear acne in the majority of people who use it.
-However, the drug has major side effects, including potential psychiatric side effects.
+However, the medicine has major side effects, including potential psychiatric side effects.
 It is very important to discuss this medicine with your healthcare provider.